KomodoPlatform/antara-gaming-sdk/docs/source/tutorials/tic-tac-toe.rst

     lines[counter + 7].pos = {0, idx * cell_height + half_thickness};

-Viola!
+Voilà !
 Both vertical and horizontal lines are ready.
 Loop ends here.

 After the loop, we turn these vertices to a ``geometry::vertex_array`` of quads, which are rectangles.
 And assign it to the ``grid_entity``.